 Website editor: Gene Kremer

-Gene mostly wonders how living things do so and has been focusing on fungi for about twelve years.
-He lives and walks the woods near Duluth.
+Gene mostly wonders how living things make a living and has been focusing on fungi for about fourteen years.
+He lives in and walks the woods near Duluth.
 Hard to choose, but chantrelles Cantherellus sp. and hedgehogs Hydnum repandum are favorite edibles, although Cheimonophyllum candidissimum, a tiny white gilled mushroom on wood that can be out in the woods in November is always a joy to find.